Donaldson took decision to withdraw First Minister with ‘great reluctance’

 Since then an Assembly election saw Sinn Fein overtake the DUP to become the largest party.
 This means Sinn Fein is currently entitled to nominate the next First Minister, and the DUP to nominate the next deputy First Minister.

-However, the Assembly has remained effectively collapsed while the DUP refuses to participate until their concerns around the Northern Ireland Protocol are addressed by the UK Government.
+However, the Assembly has remained effectively collapsed while the DUP refuses to participate.

-Giving evidence to the Northern Ireland Affairs Committee on Wednesday, Sir Jeffrey described his decision as “proportionate”.

 “It was with great reluctance that I took the decision in February 2022 to withdraw the First Minister,” he told MPs.